joshgerdes/jekyll-uno/_posts/2023-10-30-Microsoft-Azure-Management-with-PowerShell-Introduction.md

 # Introduction to PowerShell in Azure

-Note: To see a video of these commands in action, take a look at the following YouTube hosted video: [Microsoft Azure Management with PowerShell - Introduction](https://youtu.be/a4gehHwlwBQ)
+> To see a video of these commands in action, take a look at the following YouTube-hosted video: [Microsoft Azure Management with PowerShell - Introduction](https://youtu.be/a4gehHwlwBQ)

 ## PowerShell